jeschkies/unit/README.md

 ## Development

-Unit.fm is build with Make and require Python 3.6+ and pip.
-Call `make help` to see all details.
+Unit.fm is build with Gradle and requires the JDK.
+Call `./gradlew help` to see all details.

 ## Configuration